Tumult97/Obsidian-Files/Work/Review/Reviews/2023/Half 2/Official Reviews/Janay Sander.md

    We are supposed to grow and evolve.
 That's why I was trying to bring this up.
 I find the way you make comments non-informative and very open.
 I am trying to do this so anyone you review in the future can have more details about your intention.
 You don't specify the intention and leave it vague.
 And not even considering adding more detail goes against growth.
 It took Dane speaking with you even to consider what I had said.

-   You showed no respect for any opinion I had in this conversation, and it shows you don't respect my views.
+   You showed little respect for any opinion I had in this conversation, and it shows you don't respect my views.
 I am not sure if it's just how you deal with me or anyone in a lower position than you, but it still showed.

    Please, if a team member is suggesting a way to do something, then consider it.
 An outright no shows no compassion or respect, especially when it's a way to possibly help others.